vanflux/google-snake-multiplayer-mod/README.md

 This project uses [vf-ext](https://github.com/vanflux/vf-ext) to create browser extensions(only development).
 If you want to create extensions like this, take a look.

+This mod tries to make the multiplayer experience to be the smoothest as possible and not network destroyer by not predicting, but interpolating from backwards to the current player state, it implies in you always seeing the other players with their `ping * 2`, what is not a big deal here, but hmm.

 ## Demo

 ![Demo gif](docs/gifs/demo.gif)